Boarding Your Body’s Stations

 you hide your face

-the delighted cries of children the sting of salt
+the splitting of lips the sting of salt

 the waves beg at our feet like a mutt

-your legs submerged in their body like a white fish
+your legs submerged in its body like a white fish

 the tender part of your neck seared through golden cascades